AliaElKattan/survivalofthebestfit/game-source/README.md

 # Getting started
 Commands to get you started:
 - `npm install`: install all modules
-- `npm start`: transpile SASS, bundle up JS, and start a dev server
+- `npm start`: transpile SASS, bundle up JS, and start a dev server and watch for changes, which triggers rebuild and browser reload

 Head over to localhost:4000 to view website